whazzmaster/fitgem/README.md

 ### Copyright ###

 Copyright (c) 2011 Zachery Moneypenny.
-See LICENSE.txt for further details.
+See LICENSE for further details.